aws-samples/dynamodb-data-migration-with-transformation-utility/README.md

-# Private Application with Custom Domain Name
+# dynamodb data migration with transformation utility
 This utility helps in migrating dynamodb table data from one table to another with transformations.
 This utility script needs to be executed in an EC2 instance (preferably memory intensive)

 ## Components